‘Project Runway’ 2017 Recap: Episode 7 — The Ultimate Faceoff

 A Breakdown For The Twins

 The teams sat down and sketched their ideas out.
 Then it was off to Mood to get some supplemental fabrics and needs.
-Back in the workroom, the designers get started and Claire seemed to be over Shawn.
-It seems to be some anger over last week’s challenge, as Claire helped out Shawn so much and Shawn ended up in the top and Claire in the bottom, as he own look suffered.
+Back in the workroom, the designers got started and Claire seemed to be over Shawn.
+It seemed to be some anger over last week’s challenge, as Claire helped out Shawn so much and Shawn ended up in the top and Claire in the bottom, as her own look suffered.
 Now they are working together again and Claire wants to do her thing, but Shawn is being needy again.

 Tim’s Critiques

-Tim Gunn has arrived and time for his critiques on Project Runway 2017.
+Tim Gunn arrived for his critiques on the latest designs on Project Runway 2017.
 Tim told Batani she is going in the right direction.
 He thought Margarita was taking on too much.
 For Kenya and Amy, he was worried about the separates and a bow looking matronly.
 He had a positive response to Michael’s look and was very interested in Ayana’s shirt, but said it looked like a hospital gown.
 For Brandon and Kentaro, Tim said this is the dream team.
 He was not overly impressed with their designs, but the guys did not respond well.
 For the twins, Tim was not impressed by their looks and textiles.

 Make It Work

 Tim suggested a tunic for the twins, but they were not feeling it and decided to come up with a new look on their own.
 The models came in for their fittings, so the twins had nothing ready for their one model.
 Now Shawn wanted to create a look, which was based solely on a look Kentaro made earlier this season.
 Margarita was freaking out over timing.
-The twins have some words, as Claire is annoyed with Shawn and told her to stop.
-Amy and Kenya are having issues, as the night comes to an end on Project Runway 2017.
+The twins had some words, as Claire was annoyed with Shawn and told her to stop.
+Amy and Kenya were having issues, as the night came to an end on Project Runway 2017.

 Things are getting heated in the workroom… #ProjectRunway pic.twitter.com/ZQ8fZ6vdVo